irhel/redfin-scraper/README.md

 ### How much will it cost to scrape Redfin?

 Apify provides `5$/month` free platform credits the Apify Free plan.
 That's roughly `1250` scraped properties for free per month.
 However, if you need to regularly scrape more results Apify has other [subcription plans](https://apify.com/pricing) as well.
-We recommend the Personal Plan for a cost of `49$/month` which which you can scrape roughly `12,500` properties per month.
+We recommend the Personal Plan for a cost of `49$/month` with which you can scrape roughly `12,500` properties per month.

 If your scraping needs are even greater you can get the Apify Team Plan to scrape roughly `125K` properties per month.